Structure and Responsibilities of the Governing Body and its committees

 7. Statutory Duties

-We are very mindful of our statutory duties as a Governing Board and over the course of the year we pay particular attention to Health and Safety requirements, staff and pupil welfare and Safeguarding.
+We are very mindful of our statutory duties as a Governing Body and over the course of the year we pay particular attention to Health and Safety requirements, staff and pupil welfare and Safeguarding.

 8. Governor visits

 All governors visit the school regularly as part of the monitoring of the School Development Plan and of specific subjects.
-Feedback on all visits is given to the Full Governing Board meetings and this allows all governors to be kept informed about progress, and also to be aware of any concerns that need to be addressed.
+Feedback on all visits is given to the Full Governing Body meetings and this allows all governors to be kept informed about progress, and also to be aware of any concerns that need to be addressed.